-- I. Save the new BIOS file along with the flash utility AWDFLASH.EXE to a floppy disk. - 2.
+- 1. Save the new BIOS file along with the flash utility AWDFLASH.EXE to a floppy disk. - 2.
 Reboot the system and enter the Award BIOS Setup Utility to set the first boot drive to "Floppy". - 3.
 Save the setting and reboot the system. - 4.
-After the system booted from the floppy, execute the new BIOS file. - 5.
-The BIOS will automatically be updated.
+After the system booted from the floppy disk, execute the flash utility by typing AWDFLASH.EXE.
+The following screen will appear.